Trouble Breathing? You May Breathe Easier With Steam

 Asthma has many fathers and no cure.
 It’s a chronic condition that can greatly restrict lifestyle.
 Even otherwise fit and healthy people have to think twice before exerting themselves if they suffer from asthma.
 Allergies, exercise, mold, dust mites, air pollution, pet dander—none of these triggers are going away anytime soon, so managing asthma symptoms will continue to be a challenge for those who suffer from the disease.

-If you’ve ever spent time in a steam room, you know how revived and refreshed you feel after a session.
+If you’ve ever spent time in a steam room, you know how revived and refreshed you can feel after a session.
 Feeling good is its own reward, but when you add these other wellness benefits, you realize that steam rooms can do more than help you breathe easier.